PythonRSAS/pythonrsas.github.io/_posts/2017-11-02-8-Timestamp-Period-and-Timedelta.md

 * Period has the same attributes such as <span class="coding">.day</span>, <span class="coding">.dayofweek</span>, <span class="coding">.quarter</span> and so on as Timestamp, but it does not have <span class="coding">.date</span> or <span class="coding">.time</span> attributes the way Timestamp does.

-### Timedelta
+<h3 id="Timedelta">Timedelta</h3>

 Pandas Timedelta is differences in times, expressed in difference units, e.g. days, hours, minutes, seconds.
 Timedelta is the pandas equivalent of python datetime.timedelta, and is interchangeable with it in most cases.
 Timedelta are differences in time expressed in different units, such as days, hours, minutes, seconds and can be positive or negative.
-Consider Listing 9-11, pandas Timedelta.
+Consider the following examle, pandas Timedelta.
 The example first shows how Timedelta can be used to increment and Timestamp, then calculates age in years by converting a Timedelta object to an int via the Timedelta.days() method and then divide by 365.
 <div class="code-head"><span>code</span>Pandas Timedelta and Age Calculation.py</div>

 ```py